 Plan releases to decide what to deliver when

-Release groups are the best way to help communicate your priorities to stakeholders across your organization, while indicating approximately when certain functionality may be available.
+Releases are freeform buckets that you can use to group features together on certain boards.
+They help you communicate your priorities to stakeholders across your organization while indicating approximately when certain functionalities may be available.

 In this article: